Skip to main content

 Biography

-Ursula Woolley received her PhD from UCL School of Slavonic and East European Studies in 2024, for a study of agentic civic discursive responses in Ukraine to Russian history propaganda.
+Ursula Woolley received her PhD in Ukrainian Studies from UCL School of Slavonic and East European Studies for a study of responses in Ukraine to Russian history propaganda.
 In September 2022 she was an EUTIM visiting researcher and, in October-November 2021, a graduate student research fellow at the European University Viadrina in Frankfurt (Oder)/Słubice.
-During her PhD research she taught at UCL on: Understanding Politics (I): the Big Questions in Contemporary Europe; Undermining Democracy: Political Manipulation in Comparative Perspective; Post-Soviet Politics and Society; Approaches to Knowledge: Introduction to Interdisciplinarity.
-She received her MRes from UCL in 2018 and as an undergraduate studied in Cambridge and Moscow.
+She received her MRes (East European Studies, Political and Social Sciences) from UCL in 2018 and as an undergraduate studied in Cambridge and Moscow.

 Research interests

-Politics, security, Ukraine, discursive securitisation, epistemic imperialism, democratic backsliding, political agency, prefigurative politics, historical politics.
+Politics, security, public policy, foreign policy, Ukraine, securitisation, epistemic imperialism, post-communism, democratic backsliding, political agency, prefigurative politics, historical politics.

 Office hours